Estimating Entropy Production Rates with First-Passage Processes: Introduction

 To illustrate the empirical difficulty of measuring heat in small systems, let us consider the example of a molecular motor in a living cell.
 A molecular motor dissipates at a power of $10^{-18} W$ \cite{hwang2017quantifying, hwang2018energetic, hwang2019correction}, which is several orders of magnitude smaller than the $10^{-6}W$ sensitivity of calorimeters~\cite{zogg2004isothermal, maskow2015does}.
 Nevertheless, even if it were possible to measure heat at an accuracy of $10^{-18} W$, then still it would not be possible to measure the rate of dissipation of a molecular motor in a living cell, as in living cells a large number of dissipative processes take place at once.
 Therefore, it is important to develop alternative methods to measure dissipation in nonequilibrium, mesoscopic systems.

 Instead of measuring the rate $\dot{s}$ of dissipation, also known as the entropy production rate, with calorimeters, the entropy production rate can be estimated from the trajectories of slow, coarse-grained degrees of freedom, which is an example of a thermodynamic inference problem~\cite{seifert2019stochastic}.
 In this paper, we consider entropy production estimation based on the trajectories of a {\it single} current $J$ in a stationary process.
 An observer measures, e.g., the current in an electrical wire or the position of a molecular motor bound to a biofilament, and aims to estimate the rate of dissipation from the obtained trajectories.
 If the average current $\langle J(t)\rangle\neq 0$, then the system is driven out of equilibrium.
-However, in general, it is not possible to estimate the rate of dissipation from the average current, except when the thermodynamic affinity is known.
+However, in general, it is not possible to estimate the rate of dissipation from the average current, except when the current's thermodynamic affinity is known and the multiple currents of a system are uncoupled.
 On the other hand, when the whole trajectory of the current $J$ is available, then it is possible to estimate the entropy production rate from fluctuations in the current~\cite{gingrich2017inferring}.

 An estimator of dissipation is a real-valued functional evaluated on the trajectories of a nonequilibrium process.
 In the present paper we limit ourselves to estimators that are evaluated on the trajectories of a single current $J$, and we also consider estimators that do not require knowledge about the model that determines the statistics of the nonequilibrium process $X$.
 These two limitations model physical scenarios for which only partial information about the nonequilibrium process is available, such as, the case when the position of a molecular motor is measured, but the chemical states of its motor heads are not known.